REI Co-op Swiftland 5 Review

 Features

 Features are only as great as they are intuitive — simplicity works.
 Both top clasps on the sternum strap of the Swiftland 5 have channels for convenient hose management, positioning the bite valve a head tilt away from drinking.
-Both top pockets on the shoulder straps have cinch closures, keeping a phone secure or soft flasks snug.
+Both top pockets on the shoulder straps have cinch closures, keeping soft flasks snug, and a vertical zip pocket large enough for a phone sits just below at one side.

 We appreciate the long zipper across the top of the back, allowing for full access to the hydration bladder and storage and making refilling a breeze.
 An internal divider separates the hydration bladder from the primary gear storage area.
-An external pocket can fit extra layers and accommodate collapsable trekking poles if you have them.
+An external pocket can fit extra layers and accommodate collapsable trekking poles if you have them (or choose to use the 4 PackMod Bungee compatible loops on the back).
 The closure on the rear exterior storage pocket may be the fastest access system we tested, and it doubles as a fit system, helping keep all of the contents in place.

 Ample reflective stripes on the shoulder straps, webbing tabs, and a quick access external storage pocket on the back round out this pack's feature set.
 There is a key clip to secure valuables and two mesh pockets within the larger rear zippered pocket in the back.
 Notably missing is a whistle, but add it to your essential gear, and you're good to go.